 What Are Rural Health Clinics?

-A rural health clinic is a clinic located in a rural, medically underserved area in the United States that has a separate reimbursement structure from the standard medical office under the Medicare and Medicaid programs.
+A rural health clinic is a facility located in a rural, medically underserved area in the United States that has a separate reimbursement structure from that of a standard medical office under the Medicare and Medicaid programs.

 You can see if you live in one of these defined areas here.